-The Historic Preservation option is a broad interdisciplinary program that focuses on the identification, interpretation, and rehabilitation of the historic built environment including buildings, structures, neighborhoods, and landscapes.
+The Master of Arts in History, Plan B, Public History Specialization, Historic Preservation option is a broad interdisciplinary program focusing on the identification, interpretation, and rehabilitation of the historic built environment including buildings, structures, neighborhoods, and landscapes.
 Historians typically work in administrative or consulting positions using their historical training to research and evaluate the significance of architecture to its historic context.

 Effective Fall 2011